|Best overall||FiiO M11 Plus||SEE IT||

 Like the FiiO M11 Plus, it features a fast Snapdragon 660 processor and 4GB of RAM to ensure Android 9.0 runs smoothly, even while swiping through playlists.
 There’s also 64GB of built-in storage and the option to add a MicroSD card for even more.
 If you’re listening to your local library (32-bit/768kHz PCM and native DSD512 decoding supported), you can swap over to iBasso’s MangoOS for even better performance (yes, this is a dual-OS DAP).

-Even more interestingly, audio-centric tinkerers can physically swap out the amp module to tailor sound (just like in the company’s flagship $1,599 DX320, where the AMP13 is a hybrid tube/solid-state concept somewhat like the Astell&Kern SP2000T above, though more involved to implement).
+Even more interestingly, audio-centric tinkerers can physically swap out the amp module to tailor sound (just like in the company’s flagship $1,599 DX320, where the AMP13 adds a tube element somewhat like the Astell&Kern SP2000T above, though more involved to implement).
 The company sells a selection of different plug-and-play cards that go into the bottom of the DX240, introducing discrete amplifiers that alter the sonic signature and performance, as well as output power and plugs (including the AMP8MK2 to add a balanced 4.4mm option).
 If you’d rather not change out actual circuitry, the operating system supports your choice of graphic or parametric EQ.

 Despite being an impressive package, there are a few caveats to remember.
 At 19mm thick, it’s a bit bulkier than many other DAPs, so sliding it into a pocket with a phone might be problematic.
 Despite running Android, this DAP also doesn’t support the Google Play Store.
 Instead, it comes pre-loaded with APKPure, a well-known alternative, but it’s still disappointing on a music player that costs almost a thousand dollars.